 Triennial 2021: Artists and artworks

-Assemble (Founded 2010) the Turner Prize-Winning multi-disciplinary collective are collaborating with local skate boarders to develop some Skating Situations at two iconic locations – the mainline railway viaduct and the Harbour Arm.
+Assemble (founded 2010), the Turner Prize-Winning multi-disciplinary collective, have collaborated with local skate boarders to develop Skating Situations at the Harbour Arm.

 Atta Kwami (b.
-1956, Ghana) presents two three dimensional artworks that incorporate his signature use of colour and abstract painting style.
+1956, Ghana) is known for paintings, murals and kiosk-sculptures that are conceived as expanded three-dimensional paintings, incorporating his signature use of colour and abstract painting style.

-This crystalline modernist architectural composition, echoing the white cliffs between Folkestone and Dover, supports figures of an Inuit and a seal, and sits on a black puddle shape.
+The Ledge, 2017, is a crystalline modernist architectural composition that echos the white cliffs between Folkestone and Dover and supports figures of an Inuit and a seal, sitting on a black puddle shape.

 Bob and Roberta Smith